mgruesen/patient-portal/README.md

 # patient-portal
 A web based patient portal to collect and update patient information.
 Comprised of a web API and MVC web application with a SQL Server database.

-## PatientPortal Api
+## Api
 Contains basic CRUD operations to manage patient information stored in a relational database.
 It also handles user authentication and enforces basic authentication to the endpoints.

-## PatientPortal Web
+## Web
-MVC web application that interacts with the web API.
+MVC web application that interacts with the Api.
 Allows users to login, view and edit profile information.

+## Database
+SQL Server database with application credential seed script.
+Runs in a container locally.

 ## Build
 Use the docker-compose file to build the Api, Web and Database containers.